-There is nothing worse than when your boyfriend keeps breaking his promises, even though he says that he won’t ever do it again.
+Nothing is worse than when your boyfriend keeps breaking his promises, even though he says he won’t ever do it again.

-And you know that he will.
-Because he lies, over and over and over.
-And you have been there for every one one of them.
+And you know that he will because he lies over and over and over.
+And you have been there for every one of them.

 I get it.
 Who wants to be with someone who won’t do what they say they will do?